 No. 2.
 Banff/Lake Louise (Alberta)

 This is another iconic Canadian hot spot (literally).
 The Banff Hot Springs is a great place to relax in the wintertime, while the skating rink at Lake Louise is a romantic getaway for even the biggest non-skiers in your life.
 On top of all that, nearby Banff you have three mountains for skiers of all kinds.
-Sounds like a pretty solid triple threat if we ever heard one.
+It sounds like a pretty solid triple threat if we ever heard one.

 Why is it #2?
 Because of the mix of winter weather and warm-in-winter-weather activities.